kishorekumar007/GIFit/README.md

 ![alt text](IMG_5809.PNG)

 ## Actions
-You can preivew a GIF or share or favourite gifs right away in a stylish way <br>
+You can preivew, share or favourite gifs right away in a stylish way <br>
 ![alt text](IMG_5810.PNG)

 ## Favourites